misterbahari/Databases/README.md

-# REDIS
+# DATABASES
-this is a repo for REDIS so i can review queries
+this is a repo for DATABASES so i can review queries